 15. Consider Getting a New York City Pass

+The last tip on our list of 15 tips for your first visit to New York City is about amazing NYC attractions.
 There are certain attractions you’ll definitely want to see—maybe the 9/11 Tribute Center and Ground Zero Museum, the Metropolitan Museum of Art and MOMA, the Statue of Liberty, and a Central Park bike tour, for example.
 Costs add up fast and it’s easy to spend $150 or more per day per person on admission prices and fees alone.

 City Passes come in two styles: An all-you-can-do day pass for between one and seven days, or a flex pass that lets you see and do between two and 10 different things during your trip.
 Passes also include discounts for restaurants, entertainment, and shopping in the city.